Newton Williams (footballer)

-Newton Aubrey Williams Richards (born 2 January 2001) is a Panamanian professional footballer who plays as a forward for Campeonato Paulista club Palmeiras.
+Newton Aubrey Williams Richards (born 2 January 2001) is a Panamanian professional footballer who plays as a forward for Liga Leumit club Hapoel Ra'anana, on loan from Liga Nacional club Antigua.

 Career

 At the age of 16, Williams trialed for the youth academy of Brazilian side Grêmio.

 He started his career with Panamanian second division side Costa del Este.

-Before the 2020 season, Williams signed for Spartaks in Latvia.
+Before the 2020 season, Williams signed for Spartaks Jūrmala in Latvia.

-Before the 2021 season, he signed for Palmeiras;
+Before the 2021 season, he signed for Palmeiras.